LanceNorskog/deep-scurve/simple_deep_learning.md

 ![8,16,32](images/lstm_mse_final_8_16_32.png)

 For all 6 sizes, we can see that feeding the pixels to the LSTM in Hilbert space-filling curve order gives a more effective model that using the linear matrix order.
+All six sizes achieve a better minimum validation loss when using the Hilbert rearrangement.

 ## Digits
 Let's look at the output of the autoencoder for different sizes of receptive field.
 First, the actual digits: